 Jenna Butler, who has been involved since the report began, frames its purpose as giving people agency in a moment when technology feels like something happening to them.
 “With any technology we introduce to society, that’s a sociotechnical shift,” she says in the episode.
 “How people perceive it, use it, what they want to do with it, what they’re willing to pay for — all these things matter.”
 The report, she describes, aims to make visible what current research shows, and to help people understand how their own behaviors and views are shaping the technology.

-Butler’s research background is in software engineering productivity and, currently, AI’s specific impact on that domain.
-She notes that her original training was in bioinformatics and cancer research, and that she is drawn to multidisciplinary fields because the problems facing work today do not yield to single-discipline analysis.
+Butler’s research background is in software engineering productivity and AI’s impact on that domain.
+She notes that her original training was in bioinformatics and cancer research.

-Jake Hofman has been involved since 2023, with work focused on AI and cognition at Microsoft Research New York City.
-He co-leads a workstream called Thinking and Learning with AI, or TALA, with researcher Richard Banks.
-He joined as a section editor for the 2025 report.
-“I know how widely read and impactful the report is,” he says, describing the report as a valuable opportunity to present research from Microsoft and beyond with a coherent viewpoint.
+Jake Hofman’s work is focused on AI and cognition at Microsoft Research New York City.
+He co-leads a workstream called Thinking and Learning with AI, or TALA, with researcher Richard Banks, and joined as a section editor for the 2025 report.
+“I know how widely read and impactful the report is,” he says, describing the opportunity to present research from Microsoft and beyond with a coherent viewpoint.

 The core tension: efficiency versus the future worth wanting

-Jake Hofman draws what may be the episode’s sharpest distinction.
-“It’s easy for us to say, let’s get everyone to adopt and let’s boost efficiency.
-Let’s make everything really quick.
-But I don’t think that that’s actually the future, like, we want to live in.”
+Hofman draws a distinction at the center of the episode.
+“It’s easy to say boost efficiency, but that’s not actually the future we want to live in,” he says.
 That statement is not anti-AI — it is a pushback against treating adoption rate and speed as the primary metrics for success.

 Benchmarking against the past as a mistake

-Rebecca Janssen introduces a critique of how AI capabilities are currently evaluated: “We keep benchmarking against the past.
-So what can AI do, or can AI do what we already do?
-And I think this is, like, a mistake or maybe only the first step.”
-The argument is that measuring AI by its ability to replicate existing human work sets the ceiling too low.
-The more important question is what kinds of work become possible that were not feasible before — a question the research community has not yet answered because the answers require the technology to mature further and for people to develop new practices around it.
+Rebecca Janssen introduces a critique of how AI capabilities are currently evaluated: “We keep benchmarking against the past…this is a mistake or maybe only the first step.”
+The argument, as she frames it, is that measuring AI by its ability to replicate existing human work sets the ceiling too low.
+The more significant question is what kinds of work become possible that were not feasible before.

-The episode raises the tool-versus-collaborator question explicitly, though the excerpt does not resolve it in detail.
-The framing is treated as consequential rather than semantic: how AI is positioned — as a tool someone uses or a collaborator someone works with — shapes the expectations, trust calibration, and accountability structures that people bring to their interactions with it.
+The episode raises the tool-versus-collaborator question explicitly.
+The framing is treated in the discussion as consequential rather than semantic: how AI is positioned shapes the expectations, trust calibration, and accountability structures that people bring to their interactions with it.